plben/HgtReader/README.md

 |`contour-ext-medium`*|value of `contour-ext-key`, means the contour line is in 100 interval|String|elevation_medium|
 |`contour-ext-minor`*|value of `contour-ext-key`, means the contour line is in other intervals|String|elevation_minor|

 [*] In favor of [Mapsforge](https://github.com/mapsforge/mapsforge/blob/master/docs/Getting-Started-Map-Writer.md).
-Need to match the configuration of tag-mapping.xml.
+Need to match with the configuration in tag-mapping.xml.

 ### Example